Insured-Retirement-Institute/Style-Guide/README.md

 ## Data definitions

-- **_Producers_** is the preferred nomenclature when referring to licensed/appointed professionals selling products.
+- **_Producer_** is the preferred nomenclature when referring to licensed/appointed professional or firm selling products.
+- **_Party_** is the term used to describe a party to the contract (that is not a producer) and may be an individual or another legal entity.

 Coming soon